Friday, November 23, 2012

 Interview with Sue Fliess: Author of Tons of Trucks

-I met Sue at a SCBWI conference, and through Facebook.
-We share a love of children's books, and a love for writing them.
-I reached out to her for an interview and she accepted.
+I met Sue Fliess at an amazing SCBWI conference and became friends through Facebook.
+We share a love of children's books and a love for writing them.
+I reached out to her for an interview, and she graciously accepted.

 Sue is a children's book author and senior copywriter for eBay.
 She is a freelance writer as well.
 Her motto is: Don't give up!
 She is full of helpful information that may just be the ticket to help you on your way to publication.